AbdulrahmanALHakami/Deepdive-Open-function-Hooking-iOS-Application/README.md

 frida-ps -Uai

-this command will show us all the process inside our Phone choose your application Targer Process
+this command will show us all the process inside our Phone choose your application Target Process

-and make Intercepet JavaScript code to Hook the Open() Function
+and make Intercept JavaScript code to Hook the Open() Function

 for the Java Script Code take a look into OpenHook.js in this guide